IgniteUI/igniteui-cli/README.md

 ig
 ```

-Upon creation, projects will be automatically served on port 4200 and can be accessed via http://localhost:4200/.
+Upon creation, projects will be automatically served on port 4200 for Angular project and can be accessed via http://localhost:4200/. **NOTE**: Port may vary for different project types. `ig start` will indicate what port to open the application under in the console.

 ### List the available commands.